SDI-SoftwareDefinedInverter/TAPAS/README.md

 ## TAPAS Quick-Start Guide
-Use your TAPAS board with Raspberry PI and TI InstaSPIN SIEMENS AG - July 2017
+Use your TAPAS board with Raspberry PI and TI InstaSPIN

+SIEMENS AG - July 2017

 Document version 0.1

-CAUTION
+__CAUTION__

 The TAPAS community inverter board is not a toy!
 It is intended for laboratory use only.
 Never use it in a productive environment!
 (see section 6)

-The TAPAS board can get very hot ¿ never touch the board during operation.
+The TAPAS board can get very hot never touch the board during operation.
 Always use an appropriate case.

 If the TAPAS board is used in conjunction with mechanical,